b. 05/01/1902 St Helens, Merseyside. d. 09/01/1978 St Helens, Merseyside.

 On the night of Valentines Day, 1940, there was a serious roof fall in the main loading level, completely trapping 5 men.
 Rescue operations began immediately and within 1 and a quarter hours the first man, Heyes, was freed.
 He walked out of the pit unaided and was able to tell the pit agent, Thomas Jameson GC, who had arrived and taken charge, the rough location of the other 4 men.
 Jameson, assisted by Carl Schofield, whose father was one of the buried men, removed stones and earth, working with only their hands, there being no room to use a shovel.
 They managed to free the second man, Cunningham, by 2am the next morning.
 At about 3am Tulley was freed.
 Sadly, they could see the last two men, including Schofield's father, but they were dead.

 After the award of the Edward Medal, he served with the Home Guard during the Second World War.
 He then worked in several local collieries such as Clock Face, Collins Green and Bold until he retired due to ill-health in 1963.
-He married Jane, and they had two daughters.
+He married Jane Grice in 1928, and they had two daughters.
 He chose to exchange his Edward Medal for a George Cross and attended a Buckingham Palace investiture on 6th March 1973.
 His Edward Medal is now held by Plymouth Museum.

 Carl died suddenly at home in Douglas Avenue, Bold, St Helens, on 9th January 1978, aged 78.
 He was cremated at St Helens Crematorium.
 His GC and 1977 QEII Silver Jubilee Medal are privately held.